agatti/hopper-plugins/README.md

 _version 0.1.1_

 This CPU core plugin allows you to disassemble 8x300 code, used in early signal processing equipment in the 70s and early 80s.

+This plugin can be referenced from the command line tool using `8x300` as its identifer.

 CPU backends currently supported: 8x300, 8x305.